If You're Not Girl Mathing Beauty, What Are You Doing?

 AdvertisementADVERTISEMENT

 So, how exactly does Beauty Girl Math work?
 Personally, any time I reuse my hair extensions, I’ve saved money.
 A $500 human hair wig is less expensive than six $60 wigs.
-Purchasing a $40 moisturizer at Sephora or Ulta is less costly than a $40 moisturizer from a drugstore.
 A viral example of Beauty Girl Math is the woman from TikTok who went to Turkey for hair extensions and spent $1,500 on the entire trip.
 (She was quoted $4,450 by her regular salon in the US, almost $3K in savings.)
 It's a hair vacation — and the ultimate in Girl Math.
 If she and I are Beauty Girl Math-ing, we must all be, right?
 To answer that question, I spoke to some of the beauty industry’s biggest names to see how they apply Beauty Girl Math to their own lives.

 Being a Smart Shopper = Beauty Girl Math